luciotato/LiteScript/devel/source-v0.7/Grammar.lite.md

 Defines an object with a list of key value pairs.
 Each pair can be in it's own line.
 A indent denotes a new level deep.
-FreeObjectLiterals are triggered by a "danglin assignment"
+FreeObjectLiterals are triggered by a "dangling assignment"

 Examples:
 /*